ArtemA1ekseev/selenium-java-testing/README.md

 ```bash
 https://googlechromelabs.github.io/chrome-for-testing/
 ```
-and download that ChromeDriver version that matches your version your browser.
+and download that `ChromeDriver` version that matches your `version` your `browser`.

-To find out your browser version, open a new window in `Chrome`, in the search bar type:
+To find out your `browser version`, open a new window in `Chrome`, in the search bar type:
 ```bash
 chrome://version/
 ```
 and press `Enter`.
-In the top line you will see information information about the browser version
+In the top line you will see information information about the `browser version`.

 Unzip the downloaded file.
 Create on disk `C:` `webdrivers` folder and put the unzipped folder place the file `chromedriver.exe` in the `C:\webdrivers` folder.

-Add the `C:\` folder to the system `PATH` variable webdrivers.
+Add the `C:\` folder to the system `PATH` variable `webdrivers`.
 ## 5. Selenium Server Standalone
-Launch server performed one chosen in the command line (calling the windows command line is is done by typing the `cmd` command in the search):
+Launch server performed one chosen in the command line (calling the `windows` `command line` is is done by typing the `cmd` command in the search):
 ```bash
 cd ..
 ```